arrow-kt/arrow/modules/docs/arrow-docs/README.md

 ### 1. Add a menu entry to your docs

-Go to `modules/docs/arrow-docs/docs/_data/sidebar.yml` and add a menu entry in the proper section, as in:
+Go to `modules/docs/arrow-docs/docs/_data/`, choose the sidebar file belonging to the desired group (core, fx, incubator, optics), and add a menu entry in the proper section, as in:

 ```
 - title: Applicative